 2. Run Regular Reports

 To avoid credit card fraud, you should make running in-depth reports a regular part of your schedule.
-With a program that tracks payments and lets you analyze them, you can quickly run daily audits that can show you if there is any suspicious activity occurring.
+With a program that tracks payments and lets you analyze them, you can quickly run daily audits showing suspicious activity.
 In-depth reports let users analyze individual transactions rather than the normal batch balance that you might be used to seeing.

-As you can see individual transactions in these reports, you’ll be able to spot red flags with ease, stopping credit card fraud before it even begins.
-For example, daily reports make it easy to see if your employees are paying themselves unauthorized tips or other forms of fraud.
+See individual transactions in these reports, you’ll spot red flags and stop credit card fraud before it even begins.
+For example, daily reports will show if employees are paying themselves unauthorized tips or other forms of fraud.

 3. Train Staff